coryflucas/corylucasdotcom-fp/posts/production-node-setup.md

 	}

 ## Create a start up script
-I want to make sure that starting and stoping the Node app is as simple as possible, so I needed to create a start up script.
+I want to make sure that starting and stopping the Node app is as simple as possible, so I needed to create a start up script.
 Service startup and shutdown is handled via upstart on Ubuntu these days, so I created the following upstart script in /etc/init/:

 	#!upstart
 	description "My Node.js app"